Nail and Beak Trimming - Articles and Information - Lady Gouldian Finch Supplies USA

 Beak trimming

-Just like your bird's toenails, his beak grows continually.
+Just like your bird's nails, his beak grows continually.
 Most birds will wear down their beaks naturally and will never need you to trim them.
 Periodically, thin splinters will chip off the tip of the beak.
 Sometimes you will see large and small thin, scaly pieces on the beak.
 This is a normal part of the renewal of the beak's tissue.

 Beak Trimming - Article - Ladygouldianfinch.com